 We use the particle [の] to turn nouns into adjectives that often don't exist in the form [な] or [い].
 In cases where the noun acts as an adjective, the pronoun usually comes after the particle in [の].

-Some phrases mentioned above could simply be used with [な] or [い].
-When do you know which one to use?
-Only time will clarify this doubt, but we can say that [な] conveys more the idea of a “quality” while [の] is something more binary.
+Some of the sentences mentioned above could simply use [な] or [い].
+When to know which one to use?
+Only time will clarify this doubt, but we can say that [な] conveys more of a "quality" idea while [の] is something more binary.

-Some dictionaries like jisho, categorize words as being adjectives of the [の] type.
-This can help you not to get confused.
+Some dictionaries like jisho categorize words as being adjectives of the type [の].
+This can help avoid confusion.

 Heads up: Some people make the mistake of joining adjectives [い] with nouns using the particle no [の]. adjectives in the form i [い] doesn't need any particles to connect with a noun.